Accessible and affordable quality health care in Virginia should be:

-Both President-Elect Trump and the Republican Caucus in Congress have promised to drastically change many of the health programs that millions of Americans rely on.
-In addition to plans to “repeal and replace” the Affordable Care Act (ACA), there are threats to Medicaid, Medicare, and CHIP (Virginia’s “FAMIS” program).
+Both President Trump and the Republican Caucus in Congress have promised to drastically change many of the health programs that millions of Americans rely on.
+In addition to plans to “repeal and replace” the Affordable Care Act (ACA), there are threats to the Medicaid program.

 As the healthcare landscape continues unfolds, HAV will be engaged to: